Craft Vendors & Exhibitors

 Hallmarks of quality such as originality, craftsmanship, design, material selection, and appropriateness to the Appalachian tradition is our criteria.
 This makes visual evidence of your craft(s) mandatory.
 Failure to attach or include photos and/or website presentation means your application will be rejected.
 Please don't overlook this not only very important but necessary component of the application process.

-If chosen, you will be contacted by the method you tell us below.
-Booth fees are due only after you receive notice of acceptance, with full payment within two weeks (14 days) as the final step in the process.
+If chosen, you will be contacted via the method you indicate in the application.
+Booth fees are due after you receive notice of acceptance, with full payment within two weeks (14 days) as the final step in the process.
+Booth fees are due immediately from applicants who are members of juried craft guilds.

 Submit an application using your choice of these two methods: